Benny Morris: Baruch Kimmerling

-In an article in HNN, Baruch Kimmerling discusses Morris' 2004 Haaretz interview in which Morris states:if he was already engaged in expulsion, maybe he should have done a complete job.
+In an article in HNN, Baruch Kimmerling discusses Morris's 2004 Haaretz interview in which Morris states:if he was already engaged in expulsion, maybe he should have done a complete job.
 I know that this stuns the Arabs and the liberals and the politically correct types.
 But my feeling is that this place would be quieter and know less suffering if the matter had been resolved once and for all.
-If Ben-Gurion had carried out a large expulsion and cleaned the whole country - the whole Land of Israel, as far as the Jordan River.
+If Ben-Gurion had carried out a large expulsion and cleaned the whole country—the whole Land of Israel, as far as the Jordan River.
 It may yet turn out that this was his fatal mistake.
-If he had carried out a full expulsion - rather than a partial one - he would have stabilized the State of Israel for generations...
+If he had carried out a full expulsion—rather than a partial one—he would have stabilized the State of Israel for generations...
 Even the great American democracy could not have been created without the annihilation of the Indians.
 There are cases in which the overall, final good justifies harsh and cruel acts that are committed in the course of history.

-Kimmerling describes Morris's views as "shocking" and says that Morris "has abandoned his historian’s mantle and donned the armor of a Jewish chauvinist who wants the Land of Israel completely cleansed from Arabs" He criticizes the analysis of Morris as misunderstanding the impact of the refugee problem on the current conflict, and the magnitude of an even larger refugee population.
+Kimmerling describes Morris's views as "shocking" and says that Morris "has abandoned his historian's mantle and donned the armor of a Jewish chauvinist who wants the Land of Israel completely cleansed from Arabs" He criticizes the analysis of Morris as misunderstanding the impact of the refugee problem on the current conflict, and the magnitude of an even larger refugee population.

 Yoav Gelber

-Yoav Gelber has praised Morris's 2008 book on the origins of the 1948 Israeli-Arab war, stating that "In general, however, 1948 is a praiseworthy achievement of research and analysis, the work of a historian unwilling to rest on his already considerable laurels."
+Yoav Gelber has praised Morris's 2008 book on the origins of the 1948 Israeli–Arab war, stating that "In general, however, 1948 is a praiseworthy achievement of research and analysis, the work of a historian unwilling to rest on his already considerable laurels."
 On the other hand, Gelber criticised Morris for granting too much importance to the militant Islamic rhetoric of the period.